yuvikakandari/routeiq-multi-stop-delivery-optimizer/README.md

-# RouteIQ — Scenario-Based Multi-Stop Delivery Route Optimizer
+# RouteIQ - Scenario-Based Multi-Stop Delivery Route Optimizer

-A decision-support system that compares a distance-only delivery plan with a simulated-congestion, ML-weighted routing plan for the same multi-stop delivery batch.
+A decision support system that compares a distance only delivery plan with a simulated-congestion, ML weighted routing plan for the same multi stop delivery batch.

 ## Table of Contents